 Oh well.
 This is a relatively healthy treat we like to eat as a family.
 It’s especially good for my son because we try to limit his dairy and he likes this almost as much as ice cream.

-Here are some tips on making this Clean Eating Frosty recipe better:
+Here are some tips for making this Clean Eating dairy-free frosty recipe better: